Potestas06/IQ-tester/project-planing.md

-# Planing
+# Planning

 ## Goal

-the app is about a IQ test u can do online and get your iq after.
+The app should an IQ test you can do online.

-- visual apieling
+- Visually appealing
-- IQ test intresting to solve
+- IQ test should be interesting to solve
-- not to time consuming
+- Not too time consuming
-- inututiv
+- Intuitive
-- acurad
+- Accurate Scoring

 ## ideas

 - Pattern Recognition
 - Use of AI
 - Website
-- leaderboard
+- Leaderboard
 - Login